My characters are shape, color and texture.

 That know about love and about loss.

-They find their own ways to hide their deep sorrows.
+They find their own ways to show their deep sorrows.

-Artist Training: Self-taught & informally trained as a student of John Tarzian (USA).
+Artist Training: Informally trained as a student of John Tarzian (USA).

-Modern Artistic Influences: Tom White (New Zealand), Sophie von Hellermann (Germany).
+Modern Artistic Influences: Tom White (New Zealand), Sophie von Hellermann (Germany), Urban Graffiti (Lima, Peru)